-After test completion, the TEST input pin should be reset to logic 0, restoring all register bits to Read-Write.
+After test completion, the TEST input pin should be reset to logic 0.

 Descriptions below apply when the TEST input pin is logic 1; the register is operating as the Self-Test Control Register.

 This register supports two types of test: Register bits 15 - 8 are used for RAM built-in self test (RAM BIST).
 Register bits 5 - 0 are used for transceiver loopback testing (either digital loopback or analog loopback).